-The Canadian Modernist Magazines Project (CMMP) will be a digital repository of modernist periodical literature published in Canada (ca. 1900-1960).
-The project’s primary aim is to digitize and transcribe a selection of Canadian literary “little magazines” so that they can be read, searched, downloaded, analyzed, and taught.
-As a repository of Canadian modernist periodicals, the CMMP will make important but …
+The Canadian Modernist Magazines Project (CMMP) is a digital repository of modernist periodical literature published in Canada (ca. 1900-1960).
+Led by Principal Investigator Dr. Graham Jensen, the project’s primary aim is to digitize and transcribe a selection of Canadian literary “little magazines” so that they can be read, searched, downloaded, analyzed, and taught.
+As a repository of Canadian modernist periodicals, …

 Mapping Alcohol Consumption in F. Scott Fitzgerald’s “May Day”: A Digital Critical Edition